 All Finishes will receive a Saint Sebastian medallion.

-1st, 2nd and 3rd overall in the 50K, 50 and 100 mile distances will receive special awards.
+1st, 2nd and 3rd overall in the 50K, 50 and 100 mile distances will receive a custom made arrow in either Gold, Silver or Bronze.

 All runners who complete the 100 mile distance will receive a belt buckle to be engraved and mailed out post race.